Frederick-88/global-css-framework/README.md

 ## Vue

-To use it like this :
+To use it like this in your component :

 ```
 <template>